US Cash Products-Harbor, Midwest distillates slide

 NEW YORK HARBOR <0#P-NYH>

 Prompt heating oil was talked modestly weaker at either side of 1.50 cents under, down 0.10 cent.
-Prompt low-sulfur diesel was talked at 0.25/0.75 cent over, down a penny.
+Prompt low sulfur diesel was talked at 0.25/0.75 cents over, down a penny.

-Prompt ULSD was pegged at 2.75/3.25 cents over, down 0.50 cent from Monday, with a deal done at that level.
+Prompt ULSD was pegged at 2,75/3.25 cents over, down 0.50 cents from Monday, with a deal done at that level.

 Prompt jet fuel was pegged at either side of 3.25 cents over, down 0.75 cent from Monday.